 Click the Starter Packs area in your Navigation Pane.

 Click Use Pack and then Create to install it to your Codio account.

 Using Media assets in your Guides¶

-When creating a book or a guide, you will often be working with images, video and other media.
+When creating a a guide, you will often be working with images, video and other media.
 We recommend the following.